forticheprod/quiet-stroll/README.md

 ## Decription

-This is repository is intend to create a POC of using rust to deliver client/server FS tools to:
+This repository is intend to create a POC of using rust to deliver client/server FS tools to:
 - **walk**, crawl the file system from an entrypoint in the file tree
 - **listdir**, simply list the files in a directory
 - **glob**, use glob